saturncloud/flatiron-curriculum/Phase1/dsc-file-io/README.md

 The examples so far have used files containing text data, which is straightforward to use in Python because it neatly corresponds to the string data type.
 For more-complex file types, we will often need to use additional modules or libraries.

-We will go over the most important tools in more depth in future lessons, but here is a high-level overview of how you might open various file types with Python.
+Here is a high-level overview of how you might open various file types with Python.
 For now we will only look at reading this data, but there is almost always a corresponding technique with that library to write to that type of file, just like we have both `.read` and `.write` with the built-in Python file objects.

 ### Tabular Data Files